code4it-dev/c4it-hugo/content/architecture-note/010-cache-expiration-and-eviction/index.md

 With caching, you save the data that is heavy to read or generate in a specific storage with one important characteristic: it has fast access. **Caching can be done in-memory or by using an external system**; the critical part is that you must be able to quickly retrieve a specific using a unique key.

-But storage is limited, and **you cannot store everything in the cache**.
+However, storage is limited, and **you cannot store everything in the cache**.

-In this article, we will learn how to free up some memory by using Cache Expiration and Cache Eviction; we will then see the most used Cache Eviction Policies to define how and when we should delete items from the cache.
+In this article, we will learn how to free up some memory by using Cache Expiration and Cache Eviction; we will then examine the most used Cache Eviction Policies to define how and when we should delete items from the cache.

 ## Cache Expiration: items are removed based on the TTL